Skip to main content

 violation of state law.
 Retailers are responsible for ensuring eggs offered for sale have not exceeded the expiration code marked on the carton.

-• Repacking - Retailers may not repack eggs pulled from sale because their legal shelf life has expired.
-These eggs must be destroyed or returned to the supplier.
-Damaged, cracked, spoiled or dirty eggs must be destroyed.
-Lot consolidation is allowed at retail.
-See Illinois Egg Act pg.
-15. They may not be sold or given away to anyone, including employees.
+• Repacking - Retailers are not permitted to repack eggs that have been pulled from sale due to expired legal shelf life.
+These eggs must either be destroyed or returned to the supplier.
+Additionally, any damaged, cracked, spoiled or dirty eggs must be destroyed.
+These eggs cannot be sold or given away to anyone, including employees.
+See 8 IL Adm Code Section 65.190.

-• Documentation of Purchase - Retailers must retain invoices or copies of them at the store for 45 days after receiving a shipment.
+• Documentation of Purchase - Retailers must retain invoices or copies of them at the store for 180 days after receiving a shipment.
 These documents must show:

 • Grade and size of eggs purchased.